wlonk/arcadia/arcadia.md

 >
 > When you read the fairy, there's a totally different list of questions.
 Very
 > particular for the fairy.

+## Sessions

+At the end of every session, go around the circle.
+Each player tells the group whether they pursued either of their desires.
+For each one they pursued, they get a passion token.
+What's important here is that they explain how their actions were in support of the desire, and thus contextualize them for the table.

+Present this as a small scene, of your character in repose and reflection.
+Perhaps walking the moors, perhaps brooding in the tower-room, perhaps writing in their journal by candle-light.

 ## Magic